“Da Bull” was going to compete in the Olympia 212 Showdown in Orlando.Read article

-If your shoulders start barking, they’re telling you it’s time to overhaul your training routine.
+If you’re experiencing shoulder pain, it’s time to overhaul your training routine.
 Ignoring that signal and pushing through the pain could lead to missed time at the gym, a serious injury, and even surgery.

 But what’s the best way to improve your workout?
 Should you ditch the shoulder exercises until the pain goes away?